 The files listed here are a a small haphazard selection of the prefaces, introductions, pamphlets and articles which have been written over the years, by editors, commentators and critics, with the aim of helping readers to come to grips with the play.
-I expect to stop with the 1950s.
+I do not expect to continue beyond the 1950s.

 Charles Lamb, arranging his Specimens of English dramatic poets who lived about the time of Shakspeare (1808), made space for some excerpts from The Witch, the play by Thomas Middleton published at full length by Steevens (1793).
 Misled by Steevens, Lamb supposed that The Witch was earlier than Macbeth; so he thought that it needed to be said that Shakespeare’s witches were very different from Middleton’s.
 At the end of these excerpts, therefore, he attached a footnote emphasizing the difference.
 This paragraph was reprinted by Lamb in an edition of his collected works (1818 2:51–2); it had already gained extra currency through being quoted by William Hazlitt (1817:31–2); and it soon became impossible for anyone to speak about Shakespeare’s witches without mentioning this comment of Lamb’s.